Jonas Mouton: Professional career

 Mouton was one of 32 linebackers invited to participate in the February 24 – March 1, 2011 NFL Scouting Combine.
 He ranked twelfth in the Standing long jump with a distance of 9 ft 7 in.
 He ranked eleventh in the 3 cone drill with a time of 7.08.
 He ranked fourteenth in the 20-yard shuttle with a time of 4.34.

-Mouton was drafted by the San Diego Chargers with the 61st overall pick in the 2011 NFL Draft.
+Mouton was selected by the San Diego Chargers with the 61st overall pick in the 2011 NFL draft.
 The Chargers originally obtained the pick in a trade that sent Antonio Cromartie to the New York Jets.
 In week 3 of the 2011 NFL season, the Chargers put Mouton on injured reserve for the season.
 Mouton began the 2012 season inactive.
 He made his NFL debut on December 2 against the Cincinnati Bengals.

 On July 26, 2013, Mouton suffered a torn ACL during training camp.
 As a result, Mouton was eliminated for the entire 2013 season.

 On July 23, 2014, Mouton was waived.